nicolashuberIT/flight-analyzer/docs/documentation/basic-usage.md

 Alternatively, you can use [IGC2KML](https://igc2kml.com/) for `.igc` to `.kml` conversion and [KML2CSV](https://products.aspose.app/gis/conversion/kml-to-csv) for `.kml` to `.csv` conversion as well as Microsoft Excel to manually clean up the raw table data.
 Please find listed below some instructions for manual preprocessing.

-After manually processing the tracklog using the linked tools you're dealing with `.csv` data of the following format:
+After manually processing a tracklog using the linked tools you're dealing with `.csv` data of the following format:

 <details>
 <summary>Show Data</summary>